benoitc/rcouch_template/README.md

 ##Create a custom CouchDB release

-To create a custom release of CouchDB with your own plugins, use the **rcouch** template for:
+To create a custom release of CouchDB with your own plugins, use the **rcouch** template:

-    $ mkdir myapp
     $ rebar create template=rcouch appid=myapp

-Then a full custom release has been installed.
-To use it:
+This prepares a custom rcouch release in the rel directory.
+You can customize it by adding your plugins to rebar config and editing rel/reltool.config.
+Then build and run it:

     $ make rel
     $ ./rel/myapp/bin/myapp

-You can now start to customize your release by adding your plugins to rebar config and editing rel/reltool.config.

 ##Embed CouchDB in your application

-To start an Erlang OTP application that embed CouchDB, use the **rebar_embed** template:
+To start an Erlang OTP application that embeds CouchDB, use the **rebar_embed** template:

-    $ mkdir myapp
     $ rebar create template=rcouch_embed appid=myapp

-It create a custom app in apps/myapp/src that you can edit.
+It creates a custom app in apps/myapp/src that you can edit.
 Then use it like above.